AVeselovski/photo-browser/Readme.md

 `routes` folder contains "container" components and is structured according to those route paths (kind of like NextJS does it). `components` folder has a `common` folder for general and reusable components. `components` also contains "_route-name_" folders for route specific components where/if necessary.
 I haven't really worked with React projects without a redux setup, so I was not sure about the appropriate scalable structure for context providers.

 With application scaling I would probably keep routes as "container" components (now "connected"), and only "drill" props 1 (max 2) children down, depending on use-case.
-Hooks now provide a convenient way to access the store where it's needed, without wrapping a bunch of components in HOCs.
-I would keep local data (that doesn't need to be global) local with React context (e.g. `UiProvider` for mobile navigation).
+Hooks now provide a convenient way to access the store where it's needed, so I would avoid unnecessary prop drilling.
+I'd also probably keep local data (that doesn't need to be global) local with React context (e.g. `UiProvider` for mobile navigation).
+Data fetching would move to side-effect middleware, e.g functions such as `_getPhotos` would call action creators and the fetching would be in "thunks" in case of `redux-thunk` (although I wouldn't decide on particular libraries at this point).

 ## Design

 I really like minimalistic UI of Vercel, so the UI design takes inspiration from iOS and vercel products (vercel.com / nextjs.org).

 Minimum viewport width for working layout is `320px`.
-App developed using Chrome, and was tested and deemed 100% functional on Safari (desktop) and Firefox.
+App developed using Chrome, and was tested and deemed 100% functional on Safari (desktop), Firefox, Microsoft Edge and Chrome on mobile.
 Other browsers were not tested.

 ## Notes (minor issues)